April 2

 Better Vacuum Strength

-A rotary chamber vac vacuum pump.
+A chamber vac rotary pump.

 Vacuum pump found in consumer-grade sealers.

-Here's what you need to know about vacuum strength:
+Here's what you need to know about vacuum strength.

 Continuous Operation

-If you've ever tried to do a large sealing project with an inexpensive edge sealer, you know what a great feature continuous sealing can be--it can save you hours of time on a bulk sealing project.
+If you've ever tried to do a large sealing project with an inexpensive edge sealer, you know what a great feature continuous sealing can be--it can save you hours on a bulk sealing project.

 They Can Seal Liquids

-Chamber vacs can seal liquids--in a vacuum bag
+Chamber vacs can seal liquids--in a vacuum bag.

 Chamber Vac Bags Cost Less